Dishcovery-Dev/.github/profile/README.md

 ## About the Project

-Indonesian cuisine is rich, diverse, and full of unique cultural flavors — yet, many local dishes remain undiscovered by the younger generation. **Dishcovery App** is built to bridge this gap by providing an engaging way for users to **explore, learn, and rediscover traditional Indonesian dishes** through a modern mobile experience powered by **Flutter**, **Firebase**, and **Supabase**.
+Indonesian cuisine is rich, diverse, and full of unique cultural flavors — yet, many local dishes remain undiscovered by the younger generation. **Dishcovery App** is built to bridge this gap by providing an engaging way for users to **explore, learn, and rediscover traditional Indonesian dishes** through a modern mobile experience powered by **Flutter** and **Firebase**.

 We aim to preserve Indonesia’s culinary heritage by bringing technology closer to local food discovery.